USA-RedDragon/DMRHub/README.md

 ### Soon

+- preload the repeater info into the db on register
 - Track packets for lastheard
 - details page for talkgroup with lastheard
 - details page for repeater with lastheard